Staff Profile

 I am a Chartered Psychologist (CPsychol), a Senior Fellow of the Higher Education Academy (SFHEA), and a Registered Member of the BACP (MBACP).

-I am Deputy Chair for the York St John School of Education, Language and Psychology Ethics Committee, as well as a member of the Student Casework Team.
-I am on the British Psychological Society list of External/Viva Examiners and also a reviewer for the European Journal for Qualitative Research in Psychotherapy.
+I hold the position of Deputy Chair for the York St John School of Education, Language and Psychology Ethics Committee, and I am a member of the Student Casework team, and School Quality Panel.